Fundamental limits and algorithms for sparse linear regression with sublinear sparsity: Introduction

-Although the results achieved by the replica method and the adaptive interpolation counterpart are very interesting, they are constrained to the case where the number of observations scales \emph{linearly} with the signal dimension.
+The ``All-or-Nothing" phenomenon for the linear and non-linear models has been characterized in a variety of recent papers.
 In \citep{pmlr-v99-reeves19a}, Reeves et al. consider a binary $k$-sparse linear regression problem, where the number of observations $m$ is sub-linear to the signal dimension $n$, and established an ``All-or-Nothing" information-theoretic phase transition at a critical sample size $m^*=2k\log(n/k)/\log(1+k/\Delta_n)$ for two regimes $k/\Delta_n=\Omega(1)$ and $k=o(\sqrt{n})$ with $\Delta_n$ being the noise variance.
-Their results are based on an assumption that the sparse signal is uniformly distributed from the set $\{v \in \{0,1\}^n: \|v\|_0=k\}$.
+Their results are based on an assumption that the sparse signal is uniformly distributed from the set $\{v \in \{0,1\}^n: \|v\|_0=k\}$. \citep{Reeves2019AllorNothingPF} considers a double limit where one first obtains the high-dimensional limit (under linear sparsity) and then considers the limiting behavior of the RS formulas and the AMP state evolution with respect to a family of prior distributions with which allows the prior to scale with the dimensions.
+However, the analysis reveals that the resulting formulas can simplify dramatically in the sparse regime.
+Indeed, in certain cases (e.g., Bernoulli prior) the single-letter mutual information function converges to a piecewise linear limit, and this gives rise to an ``all-or-nothing" phenomenon.
 Sharp information-theoretic bounds were established in \citep{Scarlet2017a} and \citep{TruongS2020} for support recovery problems in linear and phase retrieval models, respectively.
 In addition, the ``All-or-Nothing" phenomenon was also considered for Bernoulli group testing \citep{Truong2020} or sparse spiked matrix estimation in \citep{Barbier201901PT}, \citep{Luneau2020InformationTL}, and \citep{NilesWeed2020TheAP}.
 In \citep{Barbier2020}, this phenomenon was also investigated for the generalized linear models with sub-linear regimes and Bernoulli and Bernoulli-Rademacher distributed vectors.